nikitapawar16/DreamPortalAutomationTesting/README.md

 # DreamPortalAutomation

-This is a sample automation project created as part of the QA Internship assignment for Wingify.
+This is a automation testing project created.

 ## 🔧 Tools & Technologies Used
 - Java